Richard6195/WildPulse-EcoMove-Analytics/README.md

 ---

-### 7. Additional Info of Metrics and Verdicts Computed in App
+### Additional Info of Metrics & Verdicts Computed in App

 When the Shiny app processes GPS data (especially in the **GPS Processing** or **GPS Analysis** steps), it computes several key columns to help flag potential outliers and describe each fix’s movement geometry.
 Below is a brief description of the most common ones: